phthom/IBMCloudPrivate/1-ICPInstallationLab.md

 > Finally a new key should now exist in the /opt/icp/cluster:

+`ls /opt/icp/cluster`

 ![Generate new keys](./images/keys.png)

 ### Task 7: Customize ICP

-Add the IP address of each node in the cluster to the /opt/icp/cluster/hosts file (in our case, we use the **same ip address** for each component).
+Add the IP address of each node in the cluster to the **/opt/icp/cluster/hosts file** (in our case, we use the same ip address for each component).

-> Your IP address could be different from the one used here.
+> Use the unique **ipaddress** that you have already used.

 `nano /opt/icp/cluster/hosts`